 Grant Application Guidelines, Deadlines and Procedure

-Waldorf Schools Fund, Inc. is supportive of schools and initiatives that promote, implement, or deepen the educational principles of Rudolf Steiner.
+Waldorf Schools Fund, Inc. is supportive of independent schools and initiatives that promote, implement, or deepen the educational principles of Rudolf Steiner.
 True to the founding impulse of Waldorf education, W.S.F. acknowledges the universally human in all individuals and does not discriminate on the basis of race, color, national origin, ethnicity, religion, sex, age or disability.

-The fund is pleased to receive grant applications from schools and teacher education institutions that are eligible under the restrictions of the Trust - that is, they are full members of AWSNA (Association of Waldorf Schools of North America) and located in the United States.
+The fund is pleased to receive grant applications from independent schools and teacher education institutions that are eligible under the restrictions of the Trust - that is, they are full members of AWSNA (Association of Waldorf Schools of North America) and located in the United States.
 Successful applicants will receive approved grant funds in a check from BNY Mellon Bank of New York.
 The disbursement will be from the Nancy B Laughlin Trust.
 Nancy Laughlin was a deeply committed anthroposophist in Olean, New York, who recognized the importance of Waldorf education.
 To help support Waldorf education, she set up this trust, naming Waldorf Schools Fund as an adviser to the bank administering the trust.

 · Contributions to scholarship funds at the Waldorf teacher education centers in the United States.